Keep Your Distance: Land Division With Separation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper continues the quest of bringing the theory of fair division closer to practice by investigating fair land allocation under separation constraints.
-We establish bounds on achievable maximin share guarantees for a variety of shapes and develop a number of new techniques in the process.
-While Theorem~\ref{thm:rectangle-n} gives a finite upper bound on the achievable approximation, this bound is exponential; improving the bound is a challenging question which likely requires novel geometric insights.
-For future work, it would be interesting to test our algorithms on real land division data \citep{ShtechmanGoSe20} as well as to explore the possibilities of efficient computation with non-guillotine or other types of cuts.
+In this paper, we continue the quest of bringing the theory of fair division closer to practice by investigating fair land allocation under separation constraints.
+We establish bounds on achievable maximin share guarantees for a variety of shapes and develop a number of new techniques in the process; some of our techniques may be independently interesting from a computational geometry perspective.
+While our maximin share bound for fat rectangles is polynomial in the number of agents~$n$ (\Cref{thm:r-fat}), the one for arbitrary rectangles is exponential (\Cref{thm:rectangle-n}).
+Improving the latter bound, perhaps to a polynomial bound, is a challenging question which will likely require novel geometric insights.
+For future work, it would also be interesting to test our algorithms on real land division data (see, e.g., the work of \citet{ShtechmanGoSe22}) as well as to explore the possibilities of efficient computation with non-guillotine or other types of cuts.
+Finally, one could try to extend our results to the more general setting where different agents may have unequal entitlements to the land.\footnote{The case of unequal entitlements has been previously studied for both divisible \citep{Segalhalevi19,CsehFl20} and indivisible resources \citep{ChakrabortyIgSu21,ChakrabortyScSu21,ChakrabortySeSu22,SuksompongTe22}.}